mpontus/100-days-of-code/log.md

 **Today's Progress**: Working on prettier-install.
 CLI installer for [prettier](https://github.com/prettier/prettier).

 **Thoughts:** Command line tools are an interesting subject.
 Many opportunities for refactoring.

+### Day 5: July 22, 2017

+**Today's Progress:**: Testing prettier-install with cucumber-js.

+**Thoughts:** Not much code was written that day.
+I learned cucumber, and a bit of node.js process management.